Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins

-for $j \geq 100$, where $\bm \Sigma^{[j]}$ is the current empirical estimate of the covariance structure of the posterior distribution of the parameter $\bm\theta$.

-\begin{definition} [The standard pseudo marginal] In the standard PM method, $q_U(\bm u';\bm u) = p_U(\bm u')$ so that a new independent set of pseudo-random numbers $\boldsymbol{u}'$ is generated each time we estimate the likelihood. \end{definition}

-The performance of the PM approach depends on the number of samples $M$ used to estimate the likelihood. \citet{Pitt:2012} suggest selecting $M$ such that the variance of the log of the estimated likelihood to be around 1 to obtain an optimal tradeoff between computing time and statistical efficiency.
-However, in many real applications such as the high dimensional copula models that we are interested in, it may be computationally very expensive to ensure that the variance of the log-likelihood is around 1.
+In the standard PM method, $q_U(\bm u';\bm u) = p_U(\bm u')$ so that a new set of pseudo-random numbers $\boldsymbol{u}'$ is generated independently of $\bm u$ each time we estimate the likelihood.
+The performance of the PM approach depends on the number of samples $M$ used to estimate the likelihood. \citet{Pitt:2012} suggest selecting $M$ such that the variance of the log of the estimated likelihood to be around 1 to obtain an optimal trade-off between computing time and statistical efficiency.
+However, in many applications such as the high dimensional copula modelling considered in this paper, it is computationally very expensive to ensure that the variance of the log-likelihood is around 1.